Foreign Sovereign Immunities Act

 1. 28 U.S.C.
 1608(b)(1) provides for service by special arrangement between the plaintiff and the agency or instrumentality.

 3. 28 U.S.C.
-1608(b)(3) provides three alternative methods of service: (A) pursuant to letters rogatory; requests should be transmitted to the U.S. Department of State, L/CA/POG/GC, SA-17, 10th Floor, Washington, D.C.
-20522-1710.
+1608(b)(3) provides three alternative methods of service: (A) pursuant to letters rogatory; See Preparation of Letters Rogatory.
 The letters rogatory and accompanying documents should be submitted in duplicate (that is, one original in English with seal of court and signature of the judge, English photocopy and two copies of the translation.)
-No notice of suit is required; (B) by any form of mail requiring a signed receipt to be addressed to the agency or instrumentality to be served.
+No notice of suit is required; (A) Requests should be transmitted to:U.S. Department of State L/CA/POG/GC, SA-17, 10th Floor Washington, D.C.
+20522-1710 Attn: FSIA (B) by any form of mail requiring a signed receipt to be addressed to the agency or instrumentality to be served.
 If a foreign state which is a party to the Hague Service Convention formally objected to service by mail when it acceded to the Convention, service under Section 1608(b)(3)(B) should not be attempted; or (C) by order of the court in the United States consistent with the law of the place where service is to be made.
-Before service is attempted under Section 1608(b)(3)(C), the FSIA calls for the court to look to the laws of the foreign state regarding service of documents in order to ensure that the judicial sovereignty of the foreign state is not violated inadvertently.
+Before service is attempted under Section 1608(b)(3)(C), the FSIA calls for the court to look to the laws of the foreign state regarding service of documents in order to ensure that its direction is consistent with the law of the place where service is to be made.

 Section 1608(e) provides that once a default judgment has been entered, a copy shall be sent to the foreign state according to the methods set forth in section (a) and (b) of the Act.
-A "Notice of Default Judgment" shall be prepared utilizing the format prescribed in the Annex to 22 CFR 93.2.
-As a practical matter, if service has been attempted in accordance with the hierarchical methods set forth in Section 1608(a) in the initial phase of the action (service of the summons, complaint, and notice of suit) without success, necessitating service under Section 1608(a)(4) through the diplomatic channel, when service of a default judgment on the Foreign State becomes necessary, plaintiffs may transmit the request for service through the diplomatic channel to the Department of State, without repeating efforts at service under Section 1608(a)(1)-1608(a)(3).
+A "Notice of Default Judgment" shall be prepared utilizing the format prescribed in the Annex to 22 C.F.R.
+93.2.
+As a practical matter, if service has been attempted in accordance with the hierarchical methods set forth in Sections 1608(a)(1)-(3) in the initial phase of the action (i.e service of process) without success, necessitating service through diplomatic channels, under Section 1608(a)(4), when service of a default judgment on the foreign state becomes necessary, the Department of State will accept a request for service through diplomatic channels without plaintiffs repeating efforts at service under Section 1608(a)(1)-1608(a)(3).

 You need to send two sets of the documents.
 One will be served.
 The other will be returned with a copy of the proof of service.
 Documents include:

-For Service Under Section 1608(a)(4):
+For service under Section 1608(a)(4):

 2. Set 2: Photocopies of all of the above (Summons, Complaint, Notice of Suit, and translations of each.)

-For Service Under Section 1608(b)(3)(A)
+For service under Section 1608(b)(3)(A)

 2. Set 2: Photocopies of all of the above (Letter Rogatory, Summons, Complaint and translations of each)

 Yes.
-For current fees see the current schedule of fees, 22 CFR 22.1.
+For current fees see the current schedule of fees, 22 C.F.R.
+22.1.